#435: PyPI Security Transcript

 18:55 All right.

-19:16 And I don't want to talk about hacking PyPI org itself or other stuff, but I think that that's probably quite well covered.
+19:15 Sure, you could talk about hacking PyPI.org itself or other stuff, but I think that that's probably quite well covered.

-19:22 And it's more about, can I get trick somebody and through various ways of installing something that they, they didn't.
+19:22 And it's more about, can I get tricked somebody and through various ways of installing something that they didn't.

-19:29 And that generally falls under the supply chain security side of things.
+19:29 And that generally falls under the supply chain security sort of thing.

-19:33 So I wanted to just point out three examples that just show this is a industry wide problem, not necessarily a PyPI problem, but there is a PyPI manifestation of it.
+19:33 So I wanted to just point out three examples that just show this is a industry wide problem, not necessarily a PyPI problem, but there is a PyPI manifestation of it, right?

 20:12 That's part of the supply chain that it's not, I'm not going directly after you.

-20:27 And so I believe this was primarily a Chinese problem, basically because in China, there were a lot of app store developers who weren't either weren't registered as Apple developers or for whatever reason, didn't go, maybe it's just a latency thing.
+20:27 And so I believe this was primarily a Chinese problem, basically because in China there were a lot of App Store developers who weren't,

-20:41 Didn't go through the app store to get their Xcode or go through the developer portal.
+20:39 maybe it's just a latency thing, didn't go through the App Store to get their Xcode or go through the developer portal.

 20:44 They just found like a local mirror.

-20:50 I just, I'll just get it from, you know, this IP address instead of apple.com.
+20:50 I'll just get it from, you know, this IP address instead of apple.com.

 20:54 Right.

-21:00 So not, they weren't attacking even the things that people were using.
+20:59 So they weren't attacking even the things that people were using.

-21:17 This is kind of the, the challenge is like nobody until somebody surfaced this as an attack, right?
+21:16 This is kind of the challenge is like nobody until somebody surfaced this as an attack, right?

-21:25 This is kind of earlier to your comment of like, how do you disprove the evidence, the existence of, of a, of a problem.
+21:25 This is kind of earlier to your comment of like, how do you disprove the existence of a problem?

-21:33 And a lot of it is just like, all right, we gotta, we gotta think about every aspect that goes into producing a given piece of software.
+21:32 And a lot of it is just like, all right, we got to think about every aspect that goes into producing a given piece of software.

-21:42 But like the strongest answer here is don't download random stuff from people on the internet.
+21:41 But like the strongest answer here is don't download random stuff from people on the internet, right?

 22:14 But one of their developers or one of their consultants to one of their developers may have, you know, misappropriately gotten their tools.